 Choose a well-draining location in the yard that receives at least 6-8 hours of sunlight each day.
 To plant, dig a hole at least twice the depth and twice the width of the root ball of the tree.
 Place the tree into the hole and gently fill the dirt around the root zone to the crown of the plant.

 Water the planting and ensure that it remains consistently moist as the tree becomes established.

 Care of Baumann Horse Chestnuts

 Beyond planting, horse chestnut trees will require minimal attention from growers.
 Throughout the growing season, it will be important to frequently monitor signs of distress in the tree.
-In regions with hot summers, trees may become stressed by lack of water.
+In regions with hot summers, trees may become stressed by a lack of water.
 This may cause the overall health of the foliage to decline.

 When the plants become stressed, the tree will become more susceptible to common fungal issues and insect pressure.
-Monitoring the plant closely will help growers respond to these threats and treat for them appropriately.
+Monitoring the plant closely will help growers respond to these threats and treat them appropriately.